 Self-defense of self, others or property, is an example of an affirmative defense.
-The right to self-defense is a basic human right recognized from ancient times.
+From ancient times, laws recognize the right to self-defense as a basic human right.
 Self-Defense Attorney Thomas C. Gallagher presents the basic Minnesota law of the self-defense defense.

 Common Law acknowledged this right.
 And Minnesota self-defense statutes incorporate the common law and natural rights to self-defense.
 See, Minnesota Statutes Section 609.06.

 Let’s consider a hypothetical.

 You drive to the store to buy some items.
 In the parking lot, a man you do not know begins to yell at you about money you supposedly owe.
 The man violently assaults you.
 You notice he is attempting to pull out a knife.
 So, fearing for your life, you resist the attack and end up killing him.
 The government charges you with murder.
 At the trial, your Minnesota self-defense attorney questions witnesses about what they saw and heard of the brief assault.
-The jury has reasonable doubt about the prosecution assertion of a murder to prevent collection of a debt.
+The jury has reasonable doubt about the prosecution story of a murder to prevent collection of a debt.
 And the jury agrees with self-defense.
 The force used by you was reasonable under the circumstances of the attempted robbery.
 “Not guilty.”

 Reasonable, necessary force in response to the apparent threat

-In Minnesota, a person acts in self-defense if he or she reasonably believes force is necessary and uses only the level of force reasonably necessary to prevent the bodily harm feared.
+In Minnesota, a person acts in self-defense when she reasonably believes force is necessary; and uses only the level of force reasonably necessary to prevent the bodily harm feared.
 State v.
 Glowacki, 630 N.W.2d 392, 399 (Minn.
 2001).

 Minn.
 Stat. § 609.06, subd.
 1 (3) codifies the right to self-defense.
 A person may use reasonable force upon another “without the other’s consent,” “when used by any person in resisting or aiding another to resist an offense against the person.”
 Minn.Stat. § 609.06, subd.
 1(3).